tarsius/moody/README.md

   ```

 * Such replacement functions are defined as commands, making it
-  quicker to try them out.
+  quicker to try them out without having to add anything to your
+  init file.

-* To undo a replacement use the optional REVERSE argument of the
+* To undo the call to a `moody-replace-*` function, call the same
-  replacement function.
-When calling it interactively, then use
+  function with `t` as the value of the optional REVERSE argument.
+  You can accomplish the same by interactively calling such a
-  a prefix argument to do so.
+  function with a prefix argument to do so.